simonipiponi/ae-expression-library/README.md

-# ae-expression-library

-This repository is a collection of After Effects Expressions.
-You are free to use, adapt, whatever.

 ### Retime Keyframes To Layer In and Out

 Set up two keyframes each: One pair for fading in, one pair for fading out.
 Apply this expression to the Property.
 This will automatically move the keyframes to the In- and Out-Points of the Layer.
+Handy for templates or project with a lot of duplicating and retiming layers.
+>Overrides easing with Easy Ease.

+<sub>Any Property</sub>

 ```javascript